Library Research Guide

 These details about the information (author, date, article or webpage title, publication or website name, etc.) are important for finding the source again and for citing it correctly if you decide to use it.
 Note as many of these details as you can find when saving or downloading any content.
 If key pieces are missing it is unlikely the source will be a reliable or appropriate source for an assignment.

 Reading the content critically is also necessary to decide whether the information is reliable and appropriate for use.
 For more details on critically evaluating content, see the MTA guide: Evaluating Web Sources.

 Citing sources used is a cornerstone of academic work.
 It shows your audience that you are basing your work on good information, and allows them to find the same sources you used.

 The library website's "Research Help" page links to a collection of tip sheets on writing, research, and citing sources, including a page with several guides for using the APA citation format suggested for this course.
-A 2-pg MTA tip sheet is also available at the Research Help Desk.
+A 2-pg MTA tip sheet is also available online.

-For assistance with research relating to Commerce assignments in particular, please contact Anita Cannon, Commerce Librarian.
+For assistance with research relating to Commerce assignments in particular, please contact Public Services Librarian Laura Landon.